sdsc-ordes/catplus-chembord/README.md

 # Edit .env
 ```

+> NOTE: changing the BASE_PATH requires rebuilding the image

 Then let docker run the container with variables loaded from the env file:
 ```bash
 docker run -p 3000:3000 --env-file .env ghcr.io/sdsc-ordes/catplus-chemboard:latest